 So, you are out on a journey in the ecclesiastical capital of Ireland?
 Then, you should totally head to the town’s city centre.
 There, you will find a lot of buildings to enjoy, including the fascinating churches of Ireland.
 At that spot of the city, you will find the Robinson Library, Saint Patrick Cathedral, and more.

 Not to mention that you will actually enjoy strolling around the blocks, beholding the beauty of the county.
 Head to any of the buildings there for further education about the history of the county of Armagh and art.

 County of Armagh Museum

-This museum is the most popular around the county.
+This museum is the most popular in the county.
 It holds a great collection of arts that exemplifies how life in the city has been through the centuries.
 The museum has a lot of displays that narrate stories about the lives of people.
-You will come across fascinating displays like rural crafts, wedding dress, and military uniforms as well.
+You will come across fascinating displays like rural crafts, wedding dresses, and military uniforms as well.